rubygems/rubygems.github.io/_posts/2023-04-07-dependency-api-deprecation-delayed.md

 If you are seeing a problem while using Artifactory, Nexus, Chef, Puppet, or any other software that depends on RubyGems, please contact the vendor for that product directly for support.

+If you are having a problem directly with RubyGems.org, please [open a ticket in our public issue tracker](https://github.com/rubygems/rubygems.org/issues) instead of asking for private support.
+Please avoid contacting maintainers directly to ask for help.

 The RubyGems.org team is only a few people, and none of us are able to work on RubyGems as our full-time job.
 We are providing a free service because we love the Ruby community, but we are not a commercial product with revenue that would allow us to have full-time staff to help with problems.

+We are happy to listen to your feedback, and try to work with you to find a solution with the best outcome for you, the Ruby community, and the maintainers of RubyGems.